insaneyilin/ImgView/README.md

 # ViewImg

-ViewImg provides an alternative to `ssh -X` and other hacks to view a list of images on a remote server.
+ViewImg provides an alternative to `ssh -X` and other hacks to view a list of images in a directory on a remote server.
+It should provide a base level of functionality for researchers in computer vision and image processing.

-To run ViewImg first clone the repo:
+To run ViewImg first clone the repo and `cd` into the directory:
 ```
 git clone https://github.com/nicodjimenez/ImgView.git
+cd ImgView
 ```

-Then install the requirements:
+Then, install the requirements:
 ```
 pip install -r requirements.txt
 ```